GenetH/setghub_devops_learning/Experience_Continuous_Integration_with_Jenkins_Ansible_ART/Experience_CI_with_jenkins_doc.md

 Our goal is to deploy the application directly from **Artifactory** instead of **git**.
 If your Ansible setup lacks an Artifactory role, you can create one using [this guide](https://www.jfrog.com/confluence/display/RTF/Installing+and+Configuring+Artifactory).

-Here’s the updated explanation, including that you followed these steps and plan to add screenshots:

----

 ### Steps to Create Artifactory Account and Repository

 I followed these steps to create an account and set up a repository in **Artifactory Cloud**: